richardbaihe/a3t/README.md

 :fire: This work has been implemented by the [PaddleSpeech](https://github.com/PaddlePaddle/PaddleSpeech/tree/develop/examples/vctk/ernie_sat), where they extend $\text{A}^3\text{T}$ to a multilingual version.

-## Note: This repo works well in my Slurm environment.
-I haven't but going to test this repo in a new development environment when I have time, to give more details of the setup process.
-Before that, I am sorry but you need to debug by yourself if errors occurs (most of them should be "path not exists, xxx not installed").
-If you just want to learn how did we implement the pre-training model, please take a look at this class [`ESPnetMLMEncAsDecoderModel`](https://github.com/richardbaihe/a3t/blob/aab2d836173371ff3aebcb0fb4ed1480e4c8a5ce/espnet2/tts/sedit/sedit_model.py#L348).
+## Note: If you just want to learn how did we implement the pre-training model, please take a look at this class [`ESPnetMLMEncAsDecoderModel`](https://github.com/richardbaihe/a3t/blob/aab2d836173371ff3aebcb0fb4ed1480e4c8a5ce/espnet2/tts/sedit/sedit_model.py#L348).

 ## 0. Setup
 This repos is forked from [ESPnet](https://github.com/espnet/espnet), please setup your environment according to ESPnet's instruction.